-Doris GORSLINE - Obituary
+Doris Gorsline - Obituary

-GORSLINE, Doris Eileen Passed away quietly in Sacramento, California, on June 7, 2020, after a long struggle with dementia, at the age of 91.
-She was born Doris Eileen Sullenberger on July 11, 1928, in Piqua, Ohio.
-Doris (usually Eileen to her family) graduated from Piqua Central High School, in 1946, and received a Bachelor of Arts degree, from the College of Mount St. Joseph, on the Ohio, in 1983.
-During the 1960s, she was a ground-breaking journalist, in a field that was dominated by men.
-She was a reporter at the Piqua Daily Call, and a features writer for the Dayton Daily News, under managing editor Gregory Favre.
-She extended her career, serving as an editor and public relations manager, for a community college and hospitals in Dayton and Cincinnati.
-Doris "Dodie" Gorsline, was a chapter president for Women in Communications, Inc. After her retirement to California, to reunite with old friends and to make new ones, she was a vigorous supporter of her church, Gethsemane Lutheran in Carmichael.
+Passed away quietly in Sacramento on June 7, 2020, after a long struggle with dementia, at the age of 91.
+She was born Doris Eileen Sullenberger on July 11, 1928 in Piqua, Ohio.
+Doris (usually Eileen to her family) graduated from Piqua Central High School in 1946, and received a Bachelor of Arts degree from the College of Mount St. Joseph on the Ohio in 1983.
+During the 1960s, she was a ground-breaking journalist in a field that was dominated by men.
+She was a reporter at the Piqua Daily Call and a features writer for the Dayton Daily News under managing editor Gregory Favre.
+She extended her career, serving as an editor and public relations manager for a community college and hospitals in Dayton and Cincinnati.
+Doris "Dodie" Gorsline was a chapter president for Women in Communications, Inc. After her retirement to California, to reunite with old friends and to make new ones, she was a vigorous supporter of her church, Gethsemane Lutheran in Carmichael.
 Dodie relished travel and the well-placed wisecrack.
-She is preceded in death by her brother, John Sullenberger.
-She is survived by two nieces and a nephew and their families, and a son, on whom she doted, David Gorsline, of Reston, Virginia.
+She is preceded in death by her brother, John Sullenberger; she is survived by two nieces and a nephew and their families, including Rita Blomster of Sacramento, retired from the McClatchy Company, and a son on whom she doted, David Gorsline, of Reston, Virginia.
 A memorial service will be scheduled.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.